obestwalter/epic-python-hello-world/README.md

-# Nothing to see here yet ...

-This might turn into a presentation about the dev toolchain in Python3
+# Self referential Epic Hello World Creator

+* Writing a python script is easy
+* ... the rest not so much

-## General stuff
+# General stuff

+## MVC

-MVC Pattern as universal architecture suitable for a lot of applications
+* universal architecture pattern suitable for a lot of applications

 ## Potential slide hosters/tools